Szymon Zabiełło: Family

-The son of Antoni Zabiełło and Zofia Niemirowicz-Szczytt, the daughter of the castellan of Mścisław, Józef Szczytt.
-He was the brother of Michał Zabiełło, and Józef Zabiełło, a member of the pro-Russian Targowica confederation.
+The son of Antoni Zabiełło and Zofia Niemirowicz-Szczytt, the daughter of the castellan of Mstsislaw, Józef Szczytt.
+He was the brother of Michal Zabiello, and Józef Zabiełło, a member of the pro-Russian Targowica confederation.

 French Royal army

 Zabiełło completed his education at the Lunéville military academy and served in the French army.
 In 1780 he became a knight of the Order of Saint Stanislaus.

 Polish-Lithuanian Commonwealth

 In 1787, together with his brother Michał Zabiełło, he transferred to the Lithuanian army and was immediately promoted to brigadier of the 1st Lithuanian National Cavalry Brigade and major general of the 2nd Lithuanian Division.

 Four-Year Sejm

 From 1788, he was a member of the Four-Year Sejm.
 In 1789, Zabiełło was awarded the Order of the White Eagle.
-In 1790, he was promoted to the rank of generał lejtnant.
+In 1790, he was promoted to the rank of Lieutenant general.

 1792 War

 He fought against the Russians during the Polish-Russian war of 1792, where he was commended for his actions during the ill-fated Battle of Brześć Litewski.
 Despite his bravery, Zabiełło was reputed to be ignorant of the finer points of commanding an army on the field against a much larger and well-trained foe.